čtvrtek 9. dubna 2026

 Here the first issue of the existing UHMWPE ski base types originates.
 The coil has normally a diameter of ca. 1,5 m, the steel form is cooled down from edge to centre resulting in faster cooling of outer coil areas and slower cooling of inner coil areas.
 Cooling speed is directly influencing the fraction of crystalline and amorphous areas or ordered and disordered molecular structure.
 Molecular grid arrangement (crystalline and amorphous) is directly influencing the mechanical features and ability of the ski base material to create free cavities = to take additionally applied gliding waxes.

-Each ski base surface revealed by each grinding is a original with a unique arrangement of crystalline, amorphous and transition fractions.
+Each ski base surface revealed by each grinding is an original with a unique arrangement of crystalline, amorphous and transition fractions.

 Why no wax chemistry has appeared?